Relating Checkpoint Update Probabilities to Momentum Parameters in Single-Loop Variance Reduction Methods

 \end{lemma} \begin{proof} For a given iteration $t\in \mathbb{N}^{+}$, define $X_j=\nabla f_j(x_{t+1})-\nabla f_j(w_t)$.
 Then

 where $C_n^m=n!/\left[m!(n-m)! \right]$.
 Hence

-where in the second equality we applied (\ref{lemma 2, equation 1}), the third equality can be derived in a way similarly to (\ref{lemma 2, equation 1}) and we refer to Lemma $18$ and Lemma $19$ of \cite{driggs2022accelerating}, in the last inequality the following inequality is applied:
+where in the second equality we apply (\ref{lemma 2, equation 1}), the third equality can be derived in a way similarly to (\ref{lemma 2, equation 1}) and we refer to Lemma $18$ and Lemma $19$ of \cite{driggs2022accelerating}, in the last inequality the following property is applied: